Geraldine makes a presentation

 Geraldine Acuña-Sunshine giving a guest lecture in Harvard University's Neurobiology of Behavior course

-Geraldine Acuña-Sunshine, JD, MPP is Co-Founder of the Collaborative Center for X-Linked Dystonia-Parkinsonism (CCXDP) at the Massachusetts General Hospital and President of the Sunshine Care Foundation, Inc (SCF).
-She leads both organizations in their joint mission to find a cure for XDP while providing comprehensive support for affected patients and their families.
+Geraldine Acuña-Sunshine, JD, MPP, is Co-Founder of the Collaborative Center for X-Linked Dystonia-Parkinsonism (CCXDP) at the Massachusetts General Hospital and President of the Sunshine Care Foundation, Inc (SCF).
+She leads both organizations in their joint mission to find a cure for X-Linked Dystonia Parkinsonism (XDP) while providing comprehensive support for affected patients and their families.
+Geraldine has been a US NIH National Institute of Neurological Disorders and Strokes Nonprofit Forum Executive Committee member since 2021.

-Geraldine completed an undergraduate degree (AB) at Harvard College, as well as a masters degree in public policy (MPP) at the Harvard Kennedy School and a juris doctor degree at Columbia Law School.
-Prior to working in the social impact space, she served for over 13 years as Senior Counsel in Derivatives and Alternative Investments at Bracebridge Capital in Boston, a fixed income hedge fund with over $13 billion in assets under management.
-She currently applies this background in law, finance, and public leadership to her current focus in public health, humanitarian medical aid, and facilitating biomedical research.
+Geraldine completed an undergraduate degree (AB) at Harvard College, a master's degree in public policy (MPP) at Harvard Kennedy School, and a juris doctor degree at Columbia Law School.
+Before working in the social impact space, she practiced corporate law in New York and Boston before becoming Senior Counsel in Derivatives and Alternative Investments at Bracebridge Capital in Boston.
+She currently applies this background in law, finance, and public leadership to her current focus on public health, humanitarian medical aid, and facilitating biomedical research.